lhk/go-ingest/README.md

 ## Usage
 The executable takes an arbitrary number of file patterns as command line parameters.
-Here I'm piping the output to a file, to not flood the terminal
+Here I'm piping the output to a file, to not flood the terminal:

 `./go-ingest lklein/go-ingest/*.md lklein/go-ingest/*.go > output.txt`

+On MacOS you can pipe to pbcopy and this fills your clipboard:

+`./go-ingest <file pattern> | pbcopy`

 output.txt will look like this
 ```